-- 1. Performance figures are based on National Reporting Framework format and include both Planned and Unplanned interruptions. - An electricity Distribution Business Comparative performance report is available from the ESC's website at www.esc.vic.gov.au/public/Energy/Regulation+and+Compliance/Performance+Report s/
+- 1. Performance figures are based on National Reporting Framework format and include both Planned and Unplanned interruptions. - 2.
+An electricity Distribution Business Comparative performance report is available from the AER's website at www.aer.gov.au/

 The enforcement of the network performance standards is through adjustment to the DNSP's revenue, based on the unplanned SAIDI, SAIFI and MAIFI values, performance of the distribution call centres, and through payments to customers where the GSL requirements are not met.